About the project

 Survivors began to recount their experiences of cultural, physical, psychological, and sexual abuse in United Church residential schools and brought legal action against the different bodies responsible for the schools.
 In response, the General Council of the United Church delivered an apology to the Native Congregations in 1986 and the Moderator of the United Church offered an apology in 1998.
 Since 2003, the United Church has worked with other denominations and Survivor groups to promote a national truth-telling and healing process.
-On June 1, 2009, the Truth and Reconciliation Commission was launched as part of the Indian Residential Schools Settlement Agreement.
+On June 2008, the Truth and Reconciliation Commission was established in Canada.

 The Photograph Archive

 The General Council Archives of the United Church of Canada (in Toronto) holds a substantial collection of photographs depicting the students, staff, and buildings of their residential schools.
 In many cases, church officials and principals took these photographs for the purpose of promoting the schools and the assimilation of Indigenous children.
 They are a concrete expression of the Methodist and United Church’s role in colonization.